Clearing Up the Confusion: Right of Entry Rules for Owners, Managers and Residents

 General Inspections Prohibited

-Time of entry unless in an emergency is also limited to normal business hours.
-Most judges construe “business hours” to mean between 8:00 a.m. and 5:00 p.m., Monday through Friday, although an argument can be made that for leasing agents and property owners and managers, Saturdays and Sundays are normal “business hours.”
+The time of entry on the notice and the time of the actual entry must also be made during normal business hours, unless the tenant consents to entry outside of normal business hours at the time of entry.
+Most judges construe “normal business hours” to mean between 8:00 a.m. and 5:00 p.m., Monday through Friday, although an argument can be made that for leasing agents and property owners and managers, Saturdays and Sundays are “normal business hours.”

 The reason the legislature heavily regulated the issue of entry is to protect the right of privacy of the resident.
 Violation of entry rules could lead to litigation and liability for invasion of privacy and trespass among other possible causes of action.
 It is therefore prudent and responsible to stay clear of the appearance of violating the rules of entry set forth by the California legislature.